 The Real Estate Investor's Tool, The 1031 Exchange

-A 1031 exchange is a tool for investors to keep appreciation in their investments properties by deferring the payment of any taxable capital gains.
+A 1031 exchange is a tool for investors to keep appreciation in their investments properties by deferring the payment of any taxable capital gains on the sale or real estate.
 The 1031 designation is the actual Internal Revenue Code article that contains provides the rules and regulations of the property transfer.
 The section allows the exchange of investment or business property for another investment or business property without paying the capital gains tax if the property received is of the same “like kind.”
 This section is extremely complicated and technical.
 The transaction must be handled correctly from the beginning.

 Property as Defined by IRC §1031